How To Talk About Estate Planning with Your Family

 Similarly, if you have significant assets and feel pressured by a family member to make estate planning decisions that run counter to your interests, goals or desires, be sure to set and hold firm boundaries.
 Note, too, that pressure exerted upon any elder by a relative or stranger to make financial or estate decisions against their will is, in fact, a form of financial exploitation.3 (Again, an estate planning professional can be of assistance if you find yourself navigating this type of situation.)

-Plan to review your estate plans regularly
+Review your estate plan regularly

 Once your estate plan is in place, work to keep it up to date.
 Changes in the law — like updates to the federal tax code or local property tax rates — may require you to update your existing estate planning documents.